-Discuss all suspected cases of acute Hepatitis B with GUM doctor of the day Refer to Health Advisor for partner notification and general advice.
-They should ensure appropriate referral to the local hepatitis centre is made - see NHSGGC Clinical Guideline
+Discuss all suspected cases of acute Hepatitis B with GUM doctor of the day

+Refer to Health Advisor for partner notification and general advice.
+They should ensure appropriate referral to the local hepatitis centre is made - see [add in link to PHPU Acute Hepatitis B SOP

-Management of Chronic Hepatitis B Infection In Greater Glasgow & Clyde
+Management of Chronic Hepatitis B Infection In Greater Glasgow & Clyde patients will be fully assessed (which may require liver imaging and biopsy) and considered for therapy.